 “[T]this is not about free speech, not about the freedom of the press, nor about legitimate journalism, and not about political correctness.
 It is about justice and ensuring that a trial can be carried out justly and fairly, it’s about being innocent until proven guilty.
 It is about preserving the integrity of the jury to continue without people being intimidated or being affected by irresponsible and inaccurate ‘reporting’ if that’s what it was.”

 Truth is not a defense to libel in the U.K. because free speech is not as highly valued there.
 In the United States, perhaps the jury would have been sequestered, or the trial moved.
 The media would not be muzzled, however, and that makes all the difference.
 As we have covered, free speech simply is not honored in the U.K., and what little freedom of expression they have is waning.
-That’s all the more reason to double down in defense of it everywhere.We value your comments!
-Please weigh in on our comment section below.
+That’s all the more reason to double down in defense of it everywhere.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com